bcrowe/cakephp-codesniffer-plugin/README.md

 If you do not provide a path, it will automatically run the sniffer for your APP path.

+Note that it will also create a full debug log file in your TMP folder.
+This is useful if there are a lot of errors and warnings.

+If you want to display a list of available standards, use the "standards" command:

+	cake CodeSniffer.Codesniffer standards

 ### Settings/Options

 By default it uses the CakePHP rules.